Quantum erasing the memory of Wigner's friend: Discussion

+More broadly, interpretations of quantum mechanics treating observers and quantum systems on different footing are often criticized because of the apparent flexibility in the position where such this cut should be placed.
+However, our setup, and the notion of memory, can be used to argue that the place of this cut is actually imposed by the practical (and objective) resolution of the experimentalist's apparatuses.
 Because different experimentalists with different apparatuses may be able to control different degrees of freedom, this approach can also be naturally related to a ``QBist'' interpretation \cite{Bub07,Fuchs09,Fuchs16} where the quantum state is ascribed by a given observer to a quantum system and may therefore be observer-dependent.
 A second point of contact with QBist approaches come with the emphasis on memory and its quantum accessibility.
 QBism holds that quantum states are epistemological rather than ontological.
 In particular, given the fundamental nature of probabilities in quantum states, QBism stresses that they should be seen as bets, conditioned by priors, placed on the results of an experiment.
 The priors are then updated once the experimental results are obtained.
 Priors are, essentially, memories.
 They are information about previous states of the world held by an observer and used to calculate quantum states.
-Thus by showing how memory, as a manipulable quantum state, must function in Wigner's Friend argument, our setup may help articulate the ways in which quantum states in general should be viewed for macroscopic observers such as ourselves.
-Further comments regarding a QBist treatment of the problem can be found in Ref.~\cite{Stacey19,DeBrota20}.
+Thus by showing how memory, as a manipulable quantum system, must function in Wigner's Friend argument, our setup may help articulate the ways in which quantum states in general should be viewed.
+Further comments regarding a QBist treatment of the problem can be found in Refs.~\cite{Stacey19,DeBrota20}.